INS-Basel/fidelity-tutorial/README.md

     `_quarto.yml` -file.
 Addition or deletion of chapters are signaled there.

-6)  Call `quarto render` to get a preview of the book.
+6)  Call `quarto render` in the terminal to get a preview of the book.

 7)  Save, commit, and push to remote!